 Corporate Responsibility Magazine‘s survey shows just how important reputation is to job seekers, even those who are unemployed.
 Some of the findings from this survey include:

-- 76% of people are unlikely to accept a job offer from a company with a bad reputation — even if they were unemployed.
+- 76% of people are unlikely to accept a job offer from a company with a bad reputation — even if they are unemployed.

-- If they would accept the job offer from a company with a bad reputation, almost half would require a significant increase in pay (at least 50%).
+- Half (50%) of applicants said they would accept a job offer from a company with a bad reputation if they received a significant pay increase.

 - Older, more experienced workers are less likely to accept an offer from companies with a bad reputation.